Ramonos9425/Tests-API-MantisBT-with-Postman/README.md

 # Introdution
-This project have the goal to automation the application Mantis Bug Tracker with the tool Cypress with JavaScript, when was testaded some tests cases referes the application, with test patterns.
+This project have the goal to automation the application Mantis Bug Tracker with the tool Postman with JavaScript, when was testaded some end points referes the application.

 # Installing the application Mantis with Windows